How to avoid colds and flu

 Have you ever noticed that you find yourself more prone to illness after periods of poor sleep?
 Learn how to make the most of your sleep with our 5 top sleep tips.

-If you are aged 65 or over, are pregnant or have a medical condition (such as a heart complaint, chest complaint or diabetes) you can request a flu jab through your GP.
+If you are aged 50 or over, are pregnant or have a medical condition (such as a heart complaint, chest complaint or diabetes) you can request a flu jab through your GP.
 You can also request a vaccination through a nasal spray for children aged from 2-4 years of age through your GP.
-Alternatively, people aged 16 or over can now pay for a jab in places like Boots.
+Alternatively, people aged 16 or over can now pay for a jab at their local pharmacies.